Property Crime per Capita in Charlotte County

 In 2025, property crime will cost $78 per household.

-The A+ grade indicates that the rate of property crime is much lower than that of the average US county.
-Charlotte County ranks in the 99th percentile for safety, meaning it is safer than 99% of counties but less safe than 1%.
-This analysis applies only to Charlotte County's official city boundaries.
+The A+ grade reflects how often theft, burglary, vehicle theft, and arson happen in Charlotte County against the average US county, where the rate is much lower than the norm.
+Charlotte County sits in the 99th percentile for property-crime safety, ahead of 99% of counties and behind 1%.
+The grade covers only Charlotte County's official city boundaries.
 See the table below for nearby counties.

-The property crime rate in Charlotte County is 5.463 per 1,000 residents in the typical year.
-Charlotte County residents generally consider the northwest part of the county to be the safest.
-Your chance of being a victim of property crime in Charlotte County varies by area - ranging from 1 in 108 in the north areas to 1 in 479 in the northwest.
+The property crime rate in Charlotte County is 5.463 per 1,000 residents in a typical year.
+Residents generally point to the northwest part of the county as the safest for their belongings.
+Your odds of a property-crime loss range from 1 in 108 in the north areas to 1 in 479 in the northwest.

 | Charlotte County, FL: | $35 |